 This site is dedicated to helping developers who want to use the ASP.NET Core Razor Pages web development framework to build web applications.

 What Is Razor Pages?

-ASP.NET Core, and now included in .NET 5, ASP.NET Razor Pages is a page-focused framework for building dynamic, data-driven web sites with clean separation of concerns.
+ASP.NET Core, and now included in .NET 5, ASP.NET Razor Pages is a server-side, page-focused framework that enables building dynamic, data-driven web sites with clean separation of concerns.
 Based on the latest version of ASP.NET from Microsoft - ASP.NET Core, Razor Pages supports cross platform development and can be deployed to Windows, Unix and Mac operating systems.

 The Razor Pages framework is lightweight and very flexible.
 It provides the developer with full control over rendered HTML.
-The framework is built on top of ASP.NET Core MVC, and is enabled by default when MVC is enabled in a .NET Core application.
+The framework is built on top of ASP.NET Core MVC.
 Razor Pages is the recommended framework for cross-platform server-side HTML generation on .NET Core.
 You do not need to have any knowledge or understanding of MVC to work with Razor Pages.

 Razor Pages makes use of the popular C# programming language for server-side programming, and the easy-to-learn Razor templating syntax for embedding C# in HTML mark-up to generate content for browsers dynamically.

 Who should use Razor Pages?

 Razor Pages is suitable for all kinds of developers from beginners to enterprise level.
 It is based on a page-centric development model, offering a familiarity to web developers with experience of other page-centric frameworks such as PHP, Classic ASP, Java Server Pages, ASP.NET Web Pages and ASP.NET Web Forms.
 It is also relatively easy for the beginner to learn, and it includes all of the advanced features of ASP.NET Core making it just as suitable for large, scalable, team-based projects.

 How to get Razor Pages